by Jessica Beaumont

 Protecting Sydney’s natural beauty

 Sydney is a global hotspot for tourism.
 Offering travellers beachside heaven and cosmopolitan paradise all in one place makes for a winning amalgamation.
 In the year 2019, 4.1 million international tourists visited Sydney, staying an average of 20 nights.
-Meanwhile, 12 million domestic tourists dragged the total number of tourists to the city up to 16.1 million in the year 2019.
+Meanwhile, 12 million domestic tourists dragged the total number of tourists to the city in 2019 up to 16.1 million.
 When you consider that Sydney is home to just over 5 million people, these numbers are put into perspective.

 Yet despite offering a number of benefits and opportunities, it is all too familiar to destinations that the tourism and travel industry can be somewhat environmentally destructive.
 Regrettably, the industry oozes a disproportionate amount of waste from its hotels, restaurants and attractions, and emits far too much in the way of greenhouse gases on a daily basis.
 Sydney is of course no exception to this rule.